xxx/cbfc/README.md

 ##### A crappy brainfuck compiler and interpreter to get some experience targeting LLVM.

-Some differences from the standard - cell widths default to native int size (but are configurable), and currently with the compiler pointer does not wrap around memory when incremented or decremented beyond one of the ends.
+Some differences from the standard - cell widths default to native int size (but are configurable) for the compiler, and the Ruby interpreter uses BigInts.

+This incorporates some optimizations suggested at http://calmerthanyouare.org/2015/01/07/optimizing-brainfuck.html.

 ## Installation